2020 May 14th

 Choosing SiteGround, be aware that the prices are destined to get higher.
 But I do understand why it's so popular - the provider equips each plan with an unbeatable list of features, tools, and services.
 Enjoy the competitive pricing while it lasts.

 SiteGround is a rather expensive option which will get more expensive as time goes.
 At the same time, it provides numerous premium services and excellent customer support that compensates that big cut off of your bank account.

 SiteGround Customer Service

-Plenty of SiteGround reviews mention their customer service.
+Plenty of SiteGround reviews mention its customer service.
 A lot of them agree that it is one of the company's key strengths.
 In order to see whether it is really as good as many people say, I tested the customer support myself.
-SiteGround, as it should, attempts to first and foremost direct the customers to their Knowledge Base.
-However, if that doesn’t work, all of their support channels are relatively easy to reach.
-There are three main types of customer support SiteGround currently provides:
+SiteGround, as it should, attempts to first and foremost direct the customers to their knowledge base.

-The 'Support' menu is the SiteGround site attempts to guide you to the best possible customer service option.
+The 'Support' menu attempts to guide you to the best possible customer service option.